MartinP460/portfolio-v2/content/projects/onsplash.md

 You definitely could modify the function to make sure the columns have the smallest possible difference in height, but I decided it wasn't worth it.

-Note: I omitted Typescript and parts of the Javascript to make the examples simpler (:
+Note: I omitted Typescript and parts of the Javascript to make the examples simpler.

 #### Folder structure